-This position is located in the District Department of Transportation, (DDOT), Infrastructure Project Management Division (IPMD).
-The purpose of this position is to manage the delivery of design and construction of complex transportation, hydraulics and stormwater management projects which require specialized knowledge of engineering principles in hydrology, hydraulics and low impact development (LID) or stormwater management retrofits.
-Applications for this position will be accepted on a rolling basis until the position is filled.
+This position is located in the District of Columbia Department of Transportation (DDOT) Infrastructure Project Management Division (IPMD).
+This administration provides leadership in the planning, designing, reviewing and constructing transportation infrastructure and the management of related special initiatives and projects city-wide.
+The incumbent manages the delivery of design and construction of stormwater management projects which require specialized knowledge of low impact development (LID) or stormwater management retrofits.

 Duties and Responsibilities